piascikj/imdone/README.md

    `npm install -g imdone`

 ##And run!
-navigate to your local project folder and run:
+- open a terminal window and navigate to your local project folder and run:
    `imdone`

 - You can start it in multiple directories and switch between projects in the UI

+- open another terminal window and run:
+	`imdone open` or go to <http://localhost:8080>

+- stop imdone with ctrl+c in the console you started it initialy, or by running:
+	`imdone stop`

 ###See it in action!
 - fork this repository and run imdone in your local copy.
 I use the imdone for developing imdone